ui/django-post_office/README.rst

 Message-ID
 ----------

-In order to track and find emails delivered to remote SMTP servers, **django-post_office** generates a unique Message-ID_ for each email.
-This identifier then stored with each email and can be looked up in the Django admin backend.
+The SMTP standard requires that each email contains a unique Message-ID_.
 Typically the Message-ID consists of two parts separated by the ``@`` symbol: The left part is a generated pseudo random number.
-The right part is a constant string, typically denoting the domain name of the sending entity.
+The right part is a constant string, typically denoting the full qualified domain name of the sending server.

-It shall be configured using
+By default, **Django** generates such a Message-ID during email delivery.
+Since **django-post_office** keeps track of all delivered emails, it can be useful to store this Message-ID together with each email.
+This identifier then can be looked up in the Django admin backend.

+To activate this feature, you must disable the implicit generation of a Message-ID during delivery:

 .. code-block:: python

     # Put this in settings.py
     POST_OFFICE = {
-        'MESSAGE_ID_RIGHT': 'example.com'
+        'MESSAGE_ID_ON_DELIVERY': False,
+        'MESSAGE_ID_FQDN': 'example.com',  # optional
     }

+If ``MESSAGE_ID_FQDN`` is unset or ``None``, **django-post_office** falls back to the DNS name of the server, determined by Django itself.

 .. _Message-ID: https://tools.ietf.org/html/rfc2822#section-3.6.4